Category: Profile

 -

-Raks Abdulahi (they/them)
+Raks Abdulahi (he/him)

 Raks Abdulahi (they/them) Raks Abdulahi is a DJ, sound artist and community organiser.
 Their community work primarily involves co-facilitating a queer Somali organisation and collective in the UK.
 Additionally, their work aims to centre queer, Black people and their experiences and connect these experiences and narratives, whether is be sonically through their music or in…